 It’s not a test.
 You are allowed to phone a friend or use trusty-ole google.
 Sometimes I still forget this one.
 I usually ask Edwin to help me translate when his family is having a conversation and I get tripped up.
 Otherwise, I find it really helpful to look up words I don’t know online.
 In addition to this, it’s painfully easy to take 5 minutes each day using an online language tool for studying more vocabulary; my favorite is an online app called duolingo.

 Even if you have absolutely no clue what is going on, you’re totally lost and you think you’ve worked your brain so hard that you cant remember how to speak your own native language, don’t stop watching and listening.
 The moment you decide to zone out is the moment when you stop learning and improving.
 One thing I make a point to do is listen to the conversations going on around me in Spanish when I’m at Edwin’s house.
 No, I don’t mean in a creepy way—that would be weird—but rather in an engaged way.
 Watching hand gestures and paying attention to context clues can never hurt.

-When I started spending time with the Torres’s, I sincerely thought that if I were to pen my mouth and think Spanish thoughts, complete fluency would flow out of me.
+When I first began spending time with the Torres’s, I sincerely thought that if I were to open my mouth and think Spanish thoughts, complete fluency would flow out of me.
 I was sadly mistaken, but they were all impressed by my confidence, so I count it as a win.
 It’s okay to make mistakes.
 You have to make mistakes now to be able to know Spanish (or any other language) later.
 It’s shameful to admit, but I often still let this hold me back from attempting Spanish with other Spanish-speakers; I’m working on fixing that.

-I would love to know if you have gone through anything similar—share in the comments if you found these lessons helpful, if you are working on speaking Spanish to someone, or if want to take up a language just for the fun of it!
+I would love to know if you have gone through anything similar.
+Share in the comments if you found these lessons helpful, if you are working on speaking Spanish to someone, or if want to take up a language just for the fun of it!